-Anyone can experience hair loss, and while it’s normal to lose up to 100 strands each day, if you’re losing more, it could be a sign of a problem.
+Anyone can experience hair loss, and while it’s normal to lose up to 100 strands each day, losing more could be a sign of a problem.
 Hair loss is not a problem for your health.
 It is mostly a cosmetic issue rather than a health condition.

 Tips to Prevent Hair Loss

-Top 5 tips for not losing your hair and to better understand how to care for it:
+Top 5 tips for not losing your hair and to better understanding how to care for it:

 A tight bun or a ponytail can make you look great, but if you put your hair in a tight bun every day, you can start to lose your hair.
 The medical term for this type of hair loss is traction alopecia.
 But fortunately, you can prevent hair loss by trying loose hairstyles or making loose buns.